In This Article

 - Acne and skin irritations: tea tree oil, lavender, oregano, bergamot, rosemary, helichrysum

-- Muscle inflammation: peppermint, eucalyptus, wintergreen, chamomile, nutmeg, ginger, cayenne, rosemary, black pepper
+- Muscle tension: peppermint, eucalyptus, wintergreen, chamomile, nutmeg, ginger, cayenne, rosemary, black pepper